zthurman/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 processed periodically.
 Record processing first fetching the DOL field.
 As the DOL field has the PP attribute set, before the VAL field of Calc_3 is returned, the record is processed.
-The first thing done by the ai record Input_3 does is to read the input.
+The first thing done by the ai record Input_3 is to read the input.
 It then converts the RVAL field to engineering units and places this in the VAL field, checks alarms, posts monitors, and then returns.
 The calc record then fetches the VAL field field from Input_3, places it in the A field, computes the